Principal Investigators

 Professor of Social and Cultural Anthropology

 Michaela Pelican is professor of social and cultural anthropology at the University of Cologne and the principal investigator in the research unit’s subproject 3 “Migration, Intersectionality and Institutional Interaction: African migrants’ experiences in the United Arab Emirates”.
-She is also the speaker/coordinator of the international research unit “The production and reproduction of social inequalities: Global contexts and concepts of labour exploitation” and board member of the Global South Studies Center Cologne (GSSC).
+She is the Representative of the Rector for International Affairs and the Speaker of the Global South Studies Center (GSSC).
+She is also the speaker/coordinator of the research unit “The production and reproduction of social inequalities: Global contexts and concepts of labour exploitation”, funded by the Volkswagen Research Foundations, as well as the director of the international research cluster “Conflict-induced Displacement” at the Cologne International Forum.
 Michaela holds a Ph.D. in social and cultural anthropology from the University of Halle/Saale.
 Before coming to Cologne, she was a lecturer at the University of Zurich, guest professor at the Graduate School of Asian and African Area Studies in Kyoto, and a researcher with the Max Planck Institute for Social Anthropology in Halle/Saale.
 Michaela’s main areas of research and teaching are migration within the Global South, social inequality, ethnicity, indigeneity, conflict, research methodology, and audio-visual anthropology.
 Her regional specialization is in Central Africa, in particular Cameroon.
 She has also conducted research in the United Arab Emirates and southern China, as she is interested in the strengthening relations and transnational mobilities between Africa, the Middle East, and Asia.

 Main Building, Room 6.003